 - We use a formulary drug list that excludes coverage for certain medications unless we determine they are medically necessary.
 Refer to www.geha.com for a list of drugs that require preauthorization for medical necessity. - Your benefit includes the Advanced Control Specialty Formulary (ACSF); please see CVS Caremark Formulary for additional information. - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Some medications must be approved by GEHA and/or CVS Caremark, our Pharmacy Benefit Manager, before they are a covered benefit.
-Your prescribers must obtain preauthorizations for certain prescription drugs and supplies before coverage applies.
+Your prescribers must obtain preauthorization for certain prescription drugs and supplies before coverage applies.
 Medication may be limited as to its quantity, total dose, duration of therapy, age, gender or specific diagnosis.
 GEHA's preauthorization process may include step therapy which requires you to use a generic/preferred medication(s) before a non-preferred medication is covered.
-Preauthorizations must be renewed periodically. - The deductible is \$1,600 for Self Only and \$3,200 for Self Plus One or Self and Family when you use innetwork providers.
-The deductible is \$3,200 for Self Only and \$6,400 for Self Plus One or Self and Family when you use out-of-network providers.
+Preauthorization must be renewed periodically. - The deductible is \$1,650 for Self Only and \$3,300 for Self Plus One or Self and Family when you use in-network providers.
+The deductible is \$3,300 for Self Only and \$6,600 for Self Plus One or Self and Family when you use out-of-network providers.
 Only plan allowance paid for services or supplies from out-of-network providers counts towards this amount.
 The Self Plus One or the Self and Family deductible can be satisfied by one or more family members.
 The deductible applies to all benefits in this Section. - After you have satisfied your deductible, your Traditional medical coverage begins. - Under your Traditional medical coverage, you will be responsible for your coinsurance amounts for eligible medical expenses and eligible prescriptions. - Be sure to read Section 4.
 Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over.
 We will not waive the high deductible health plan deductible and coinsurance for Medicare members. - If you need an extra supply of medications in emergency situations such as if you are called to active military duty or as a part of the government's continuity of operations, you may receive an extra 30-day supply at retail or if you received a 90-day supply of a specific medication within the last 30 days, arrangements can be made for an additional 60 days to be dispensed through CVS Caremark Mail Service Pharmacy.
-Call GEHA Customer Service at 800-821-6136 so we can work with you to find the most cost effective and efficient manner of meeting your emergency prescription needs. - Each new enrollee will receive a description of our prescription drug program, a combined prescription drug/ plan identification card, and a mail order form. - As part of our administration of prescription drug benefits, we may disclose information about your prescription drug utilization, including names of your prescribing physicians, to any treating physician or dispensing pharmacies. - CVS Specialty Pharmacy is the exclusive provider for specialty medications.
+Call GEHA Customer Service at 800-821-6136 so we can work with you to find the most cost effective and efficient manner of meeting your emergency prescription needs. - Each new enrollee will receive a description of our prescription drug program, a combined prescription drug/plan identification card, and a mail order form. - As part of our administration of prescription drug benefits, we may disclose information about your prescription drug utilization, including names of your prescribing physicians, to any treating physician or dispensing pharmacies. - CVS Specialty Pharmacy is the exclusive provider for specialty medications.
 You may contact the Specialty Pharmacy at 800-237-2767. - Federal Law prohibits the return of prescription medications.
-Medication cannot be returned to CVS Caremark or retail pharmacies and you will be responsible for the cost.
-Be sure to check the cost of your medication before filling the prescription. - Copayments and coinsurance for prescription drugs goes toward the annual in-network out-of-pocket limit except for the difference between the cost of the generic and brand name medication.
+Medication cannot be returned to CVS Caremark or retail pharmacies, and you will be responsible for the cost.
+Be sure to check the cost of your medication before filling the prescription.